 - Nothing Standardized About Evaluation at CFS (And Yet . . . )

 Individual uniqueness is valued and encouraged, and students receive the challenge and support appropriate to their abilities, interests, and needs.
 Evaluation is not limited to scores or grades, and we do not employ standardized tests.
 Instead, we offer parent-teacher conferences and written narrative evaluations that include reference to graded work and much more.

 Our Upper School students do take standardized tests as part of the college application process, and our SAT score averages are higher than the averages for both NC and the NC Association of Independent Schools.
-Although we intentionally do not offer strictly designated Advanced Placement courses, we do offer a variety of advanced courses of our own design.
-In 2012, 13 students took AP exams, and the mean and median score was 4.
-The 36 students in the class of 2012 includes 3 National Merit semi-finalists and 5 National Merit commendations.
+Although we intentionally do not offer standardized Advanced Placement courses, we do offer a variety of advanced courses of our own design.
+In 2013, 12 students took AP exams, and the mean and median score was 4.
+The 36 students in the class of 2012 includes a National Merit Scholar (3 semi-finalists and 5 commendations).
+The class of 2013 was offered over $2,000,000 in merit-based aid at colleges; this class includes our first UNC-CH Morehead-Cain scholar.
 Although we do not define Friends School by such honors, we are happy to share this good news.